 2. Stroll the Historic Streets of Casco Viejo (Old Town)

 The most enchanting area of Panama City is Casco Viejo, the Old Town.
 It was founded in 1671 after the original city, about seven kilometers up the coast, was ransacked by the marauding Captain Morgan.
 While the Old Town is actually a mix of old ruins and not-quite-as-old architecture, you can still find some impressive buildings here that date to the late 17th century.

 Casco Viejo is relatively compact, surrounded by water on three sides, and the main sights are easily explored on foot.
 Some of the must-see attractions include the majestic Iglesia y Convento de la Compania de Jesus, the Iglesia y Convento de Santo Domingo with its unique arch, and the Paseo de las Bovedas.
-The latter is one of the best places for views of the modern city and a nice area to shop for souvenirs.
+The latter is one of the best places to visit for views of the modern city, and it's a pleasant area to shop for souvenirs.

-At night, this area of Panama City is hopping.
-People come here in the evening for dining and nightlife.
+At night, after the heat of the day starts to recede, this area of Panama City comes alive with people.
+Step out in the sultry evening air and enjoy dining under the lights of an ancient ruin, and take in a bit of nightlife.
 Lessep's Bistro Cafe is an always dependable French Restaurant in the Old City, open for lunch or dinner.

 Panama Viejo is the original site where the city was founded in 1519.
 Located about a 15- to 20-minute drive out of the city towards Tocumen International Airport, this historical sight is worth the effort to visit.
 The 14 remaining ruins are spread out over an area about 1.5 kilometers long.